How much money will you need?

 Any payments you have made towards your tuition fees will be stated on your CAS.

-For example if you are applying for a Tier 4 visa to study our Advanced Level Foundation Programme:
+For example if you are applying for a Student visa to study our Advanced Level Foundation Programme:

 You must have enough money to support yourself while you are studying in the UK.

 To study at Kings London you will need to show £1,334 for each month of your course for a maximum of nine months, therefore you will need £12,006.

 To study at Kings Oxford, Bournemouth or Brighton you will need £1,265, therefore you must have a total of £11,385 for your living costs.

 If you are planning to start an Advanced Level Foundation Programme at Kings London in September, you will need to show £12,006. (£1,334 × 9 months) for your living costs.

 You can pay a maximum of £1,334 in advance that can be deducted from the living costs and stated on the CAS, therefore you will need to show £10,672 in your account for living costs

 Total funds needed in your bank or savings account for this example: